Distributed Koopman Operator Learning for Perception and Safe Navigation: Introduction

 Nonetheless, most Koopman-learning methods remain centralized~\cite{williams2015data,korda2018linear,brunton2016discovering}.
-Centralized strategies require full access to the entire dataset at one location, an assumption that fails under ITS constraints, such as limited computational capabilities, distributed edge sensors, privacy rules, and bandwidth bottlenecks.
-Distributed Koopman learning addresses these limitations by allowing agents or computational nodes to compute local operator estimates and coordinate to form a shared global Koopman model.
-In our framework, high-dimensional sensory snapshots (e.g. partitions of camera images) are processed in parallel across multiple computational nodes (virtual agents).
+Centralized strategies require full access to the entire dataset at one location, an assumption that fails under autonomous navigation constraints, such as limited computational capabilities, distributed edge sensors, privacy rules, and bandwidth bottlenecks.
+Distributed Koopman learning addresses these limitations by allowing agents to compute local operator estimates and coordinate to form a shared global Koopman model.
+In our framework, high-dimensional sensory snapshots (e.g. partitions of camera images) are processed in parallel across multiple agents.
 Each agent works on its share of the lifted observables and participates in a consensus-based least-squares scheme to estimate the global Koopman operator without exchanging raw data.
 This mechanism enhances scalability, reduces communication overhead, and ensures adaptability.
 The resulting operator can then propagate high-dimensional sensory states forward in time to generate spatial density forecasts of dynamic obstacles.

 Prior works have explored various distributed or scalable Koopman paradigms, yet important gaps persist in combining convergence, interpretability, and computational efficiency.
 The alternating minimization with neural liftings in~\cite{liu2020towards} introduces nonconvexity and dictionary-based splitting.
 The neighborhood-based graph Koopman in~\cite{nandanoori2021data} depends on known coupling structure and lacks a seamless least-squares consensus framework.
 The graph neural networks based geometric method in~\cite{mukherjee2022learning} trades off interpretability and incurs heavy communication overhead.
 Deep distributed Koopman methods (e.g.\ \cite{hao2024distributedAAA, hao2024distributedBBB}) enhance expressivity at the price of non-convexity and large communication.
 The sequential partitioning scheme in~\cite{azarbahram2025distributed} handles temporal splits and ensures convergence to extended dynamic mode decomposition (EDMD), but fails to partition high-dimensional spatial data.